Hello, lovely humans!

 It’s important to work on our goals daily.
 Every little step that we take each day matters to reach our goals.
 We need to step out of our comfort zone sometimes, so be courageous to take a new approach.

 I’ve created specific journal prompts to address this topic.
 If you want to go deeper and explore more about this topic you can find it in the “Strength” workbook.
-It’s included in the 6-Stage Member’s Journey: Metamorphosis.
+It’s included in the Membership in my Online Studio.

 I hope these insights can spark your inspiration and motivation.